 Safety and Health

 The School of Music, Theatre, and Dance is committed to the safety and health of our students.
-As you receive instruction in applied lessons, classes, and rehearsals, instructors will provide essential information regarding the maintenance of hearing, vocal, and musculoskeletal health and injury prevention.
+As you receive instruction in applied lessons, classes, and rehearsals, instructors will provide basic information regarding the maintenance of hearing, vocal, and musculoskeletal health and injury prevention.
 Non-music major students enrolled in ensembles and music appreciation courses should be aware of possible hearing loss related to loud volumes of music, especially listening to headphones at excessive levels.
-Students are requested to immediately report any physical discomfort or injury associated with their instrument to their applied faculty and ensemble directors so that their learning plan may be adjusted to best overcome those challenges.
+Students are requested to immediately report any physical discomfort or injury related to their instrument to their applied faculty and ensemble directors so that their learning plan may be adjusted to overcome those challenges best.

-Students are encouraged to supplement the information obtained in their lessons, masterclasses, and guest lectures regarding performing artist health and safety issues by utilizing some of the resources listed below.
-Additionally, SMTD students are encouraged to take advantage of the Performing Arts Medicine Association (PAMA) to obtain information about local resources available.
+Students are encouraged to supplement information obtained in their lessons, masterclasses, and guest lectures regarding performing artist health and safety issues by utilizing some of the resources listed below.
+Additionally, SMTD students are encouraged to use the Performing Arts Medicine Association (PAMA) to obtain information about the available local resources.

 Protecting Your Hearing Health